angelo-v/wordpress-backup/README.md

 ## Automatic backups

-Per default wp-backup will automatically create a backup at 03:00 am every day.
+Per default wordpress-backup will automatically create a backup at 03:00 am every day.
 You can adjust that time by setting a cron expression to the variable BACKUP_TIME when creating the container.
 E.g. the following statement will create a container that does a backup at 2:00 am every day:

-`docker run --name <backup-container-name> --volumes-from=<your-wordpress-container> --link=<your-mysql-container>:mysql -d -e "BACKUP_TIME=0 2 * * *" aveltens/wp-backup`
+`docker run --name <backup-container-name> --volumes-from=<your-wordpress-container> --link=<your-mysql-container>:mysql -d -e "BACKUP_TIME=0 2 * * *" aveltens/wordpress-backup`

 ## Migrate your blog to docker

-TODO: Explain how one can backup a blog manually and restore it with wp-backup to a docker container.
+TODO: Explain how one can backup a blog manually and restore it with wordpress-backup to a docker container.

 ## Contact